uci-ml-repo/ucimlrepo/README.md

 	- `recommended_data_splits`: Are there recommended data splits?
 	- `sensitive_data`: Does the dataset contain data that might be considered sensitive in any way?
 	- `preprocessing_description`: Was there any data preprocessing performed?
-	- `software_available`: Whether there are missing values in the attribute's column
-	- `used_for`: Has the dataset been used for any tasks already?
-	- `attribute_info`: Additional free text description for attributes
+	- `variable_info`: Additional free text description for variables
 	- `citation`: Citation Requests/Acknowledgements